LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 ## Configuration

 To fully experience the advantages of the Performance Optimizer, LOBs must be configured through selection of skills and groups in the Configuration tab of the Performance Optimizer.
 If LOBs are not configured, the Performance Portal will display all skills and groups as a singular LOB.
 There is no limit for the number of LOBs that can be created.

-Select the Configuration tab on the upper left corner.
+Select the Configuration tab in the upper left corner.

 ![](img/performance-optimizer5.png)